telerik/ajax-docs/controls/colorpicker/changes-and-backwards-compatibility/breaking-changes.md

 ## Differences between ASP.NET and ASP.NET AJAX versions:

-The RadColorPicker control is new for the Telerik UI for ASP.NET AJAX suite and it does not exist in Telerik UI for ASP.NET AJAX.
+The RadColorPicker control is new for the Telerik® UI for ASP.NET Ajax suite and it does not exist in Telerik® UI for ASP.NET Ajax.